Alice Dryden: Writing

 She edited her father's work on hunting and published it in 1908 as The art of hunting: or, three hunting mss.
 A revised edition of the art of hunting, by William Twici, huntsman to King Edward the Second.
 The craft of venery.
 A translation of La chasse du cerf.
-A review in the Times Literary Supplement praised this book, which had been printed in an earlier version in 1843/4 with a very limited circulation, and said that Alice Dryden's notes along with her father's previously unpublished notes made the work far more "intelligible".
+A review in the Times Literary Supplement praised this book, which had been printed in an earlier version in 1843/4 with a very limited circulation, and said that Dryden's notes along with her father's previously unpublished notes made the work far more "intelligible".
 It also mentioned her historical research into the real-life identity of the huntsman Twici or Twiti.
 An obituary described it as her "magnum opus".

 Later life

-On 6 April 1913 Dryden married John Marcon in London and they went to live in Highclere.
+On 6 April 1913 Dryden married John Marcon in London and they went to live in Highclere, Hampshire.
 After contracting polio in 1919 her ability to walk was restricted.

-Her husband died in 1928 and she moved to 7 Hamilton Road in Oxford where she lived until her death on 4 February 1956.
-Over the years she donated items of historical interest to museums, including a collection of her father's drawings to Northampton public library and some antiques related to textiles and social history to the Pitt Rivers Museum, Oxford.
+Dryden's husband died in 1928 and she moved to 7 Hamilton Road in Oxford where she lived until her death on 4 February 1956.

+Over the years she had donated items of historical interest to museums, including a collection of her father's drawings to Northampton public library and some antiques related to textiles and social history to the Pitt Rivers Museum, Oxford.
 Photographs taken by Dryden are held in the archives of Historic England and the Conway Library at The Courtauld Institute of Art, London.